-- Mix the juice with sugar, yeast and additives, according to your recipe.
+- Mix the juice with sugar, yeast, and additives, according to your recipe.

-- Leave it somewhere cool to ferment (approx 15 C / 60 F to 23 C / 75 F).
-If it’s too warm, then the fermentation process will go quickly and the resulting drink won’t taste as good.
+- Leave it somewhere cool to ferment (approx. 60 to 75F / 15 to 23C).
+If it’s too warm, then the fermentation process will go quickly and the resulting wine won’t taste as good.

 3. Racking and Secondary Fermentation

 - It helps clarify the wine by filtering out dead yeast and leftover fruit.
 Dead yeast tastes bad, so it’s important to remove it during the secondary fermentation.

-- It allows you to test alcohol and acidity to determine if you need to make adjustments.
+- It allows you to test the alcohol and acidity levels to determine if you need to make adjustments.
 If the fermenting stalled early, then you can add yeast energizer to kick-start the fermenting process.

-4. Stopping Fermentation
+4. Ending Fermentation